DanielFLopez1620/diff_robot_dan_ros/README.md

 - M3 x 30 spacers
 - M3 nuts and screws.

+#### Disclaimer:

-#### Disclaimer:READMEhis is the reason why the robot counts with 2 electrical sources (the powerbank and the 18650 batteries) as the output current from the powerbank was drained very quickly by the combination of all the elements, then I decided to give the Arduino and the motors independent power that comes from the other batteries.
+It was originally intented to just use elements a have to make this project (except for the LIDAR which was acquired for purposes of the robot as I didn't have one previously) and this is reason why the robot counts with 2 electrical sources (the powerbank and the 18650 batteries) as the output current from the powerbank was drained very quickly by the combination of all the elements, then I decided to give the Arduino and the motors independent power that comes from the other batteries.

 Maybe in the future I will buy a better power source for the robot, but for now, if you have a better powerbank than mine and can supply more than 3.5 Amps, you may like to modify the model so you can have only one power source.